DC Nursing Colleges & Licensure

 • Upload a copy of government-issued photo ID and a passport-type photo (headshot with white background)

-• Schedule and complete a criminal background check with fingerprints and pay $50 fee
+• Schedule and complete a criminal background check with fingerprints and pay the fee

 • Request that proof of current certification is emailed to the Board of Nursing from an accredited body, such as the American Association of Critical Care Certification Corporation (AACN), American Association of Nurse Practitioners Certification Board (AANPCB), American Nurses Credentialing Center (ANCC), National Certification Corporation (NCC), Pediatric Nursing Certification Board (PNCB)

 CNSs applying for renewal in Washington DC must submit documents detailing 24 hours of continuing education requirements, including 15 hours in pharmacology, two hours in Covid vaccinations, two hours in LGBTQ or cultural awareness, and three hours in HIV/AIDS or director’s topics.
-The fee for a renewal is $313.
+Pay the renewal fee.

 Certified Nurse-Midwife (CNM) Licensure in DC